03npan/ctf-write-ups/space_heroes_ctf/osint/starman/README.md

 ## Summary

-Access `robots.txt` to get the flag.
+Use an online site to find the answer.

 ## Detailed Solution